StakeReloadXS/StakeReloadXS/README.md

 #1.0  StakeReloadXS

-📝Version 1.2.2 Update:
+📝Version 1.2.6 Update:
-May 27, 2023
+August 2, 2023

-1. Fixed an issue for reload claims with no delay option
+1. Added extra captcha workers for load balancing.
 2. Added backup server as emergency service redundancy
-3. NOTE: This update is not a mandatory upgrade unless #1 applies to you.
+3. fixed an issue with cloudflare update on stake.
+Now users can refresh each Friday evening and run all week without a problem.

 Promocode: 1000free